raghunathreddymustur/spring-ioc/readme.md

                   6. Field Injection
                      1. Autowired fields can have any visibility level
                      2. Injection is happening after Bean is created but before any init method (@PostConstruct, InitializingBean, @Bean(initMethod)) is called
+                        1. Intution
+                           1. By injecting dependencies into the fields before initialization methods are invoked, you can access the dependencies during initialization and perform any necessary configuration or setup operations.
+This allows you to leverage the injected dependencies in your initialization logic, ensuring that the bean is properly initialized and ready for use.
+                        2. Example
+                           1. Suppose we have a UserService bean that requires a UserRepository dependency for data access.
+During the initialization of the UserService, we want to perform some configuration operations on the injected UserRepository, such as setting additional properties or calling initialization methods.
+                              1. ```java
+                                 @Service
+                                 public class UserService {
+                                 @Autowired
+                                 private UserRepository userRepository;

+                                 @PostConstruct
+                                 public void init() {
+                                 userRepository.setAdditionalProperty("some value");
+                                 userRepository.initialize();
+                                  }
+                                 }
+                                 ```
                      3. By default field is required, `however you can use Optional, @Nullable or  @Autowired(required = false) to indicate that field is not required.`
+                        1. Whenever field is declared Optional, Nullable or @Autowired(required = false) is no bean is found then it will null
                      4. Example
                         ```java
                          @Component